A Quick Miyajima Day Trip Travel Guide

 Try Momiji Manju

-During our Miyajima itinerary, the first stop we always make is to get momiji manju from one of the many shops that line the streets – the smell is just so enticing!
-Momiju manju is a maple leaf-shaped buckwheat and rice cake that is filled with a variety of flavored custards or red bean paste.
+Each time we make a day trip to Miyajima Island, the first stop we always make is to get momiji manju from one of the many shops that line the streets – the smell is just so enticing!
+Momiji manju is a maple leaf-shaped buckwheat and rice cake that is filled with a variety of flavored custards or red bean paste.
 Each momiji manju shop is reasonably priced at roughly 180¥-220¥ a piece.
-Our personal favorites were the classic red bean, custard, and chocolate.
+Our personal favorites are the classic red bean, matcha & white bean, custard, and chocolate.

-There are quite a few shops that sell this filled delicate and spongy cake – but Okinadou is one of the most well-known shops for momiji manju.
+There are quite a few shops that sell this delicate and spongy cake – but Okinadou is one of the most well-known shops for momiji manju right at the ferry terminal.
 We also heard rumors that it was the first momiji manju shop to put custard in as a filling!
-Be sure to try a variety of flavors and don’t hesitate to bring some back with you from your Miyajima day trip, we won’t judge. 😉
+Another spot we’ve enjoyed momiji manju from is Momijido located on Omotesandō Shopping Street.
+Be sure to try a variety of flavors and don’t hesitate to bring some back with you from your Miyajima day trip to enjoy later.

 Visit Daisho-in Temple

 If you’re looking for a quiet place to visit away from the bigger crowds, take a short walk to Daisho-in Temple.
 Daisho-in is the oldest Buddhist temple in Miyajima and houses many notable artifacts such as an 11-headed Kannon Bosatsu.
-In the fall, the temple is glowing with beautiful foliage (we’re aching to go back to see it for ourselves at this time!).
+In the fall, the temple is glowing with beautiful foliage.
 From Daisho-in Temple you can also hike to Mount Misen for a panoramic view of Miyaijma.

 A short walk away from Itsukushima Shrine is Momijidani Park.
-Momijidani Park is a scenic area that is located right next to the Momijidani River.
+Momijidani Park is a quiet, scenic area that is located right next to the Momijidani River.
 It is most popular to visit during autumn when all of the colorful fall foliage is brightly shining on the hundreds of Japanese maple trees.
-Honestly, it is one of the most beautiful places to visit during autumn in Japan.
+Honestly, I think it is one of the most beautiful places to visit during autumn in Japan.
 But it’s also pretty many other times of the year as well.
-If you want a place to relax or even have a picnic with food from 7Eleven (trust us, it’s great!) this is the perfect place to do so.
+If you want a place to relax or even have a picnic with food from a konbini (convenience store – trust us, it’s great!) this is the perfect place to do so.

 READ MORE: Hiroshima Day Trip Itinerary